alexyuly/ViewScript-Runtime/README.md

 **Editor** shows editable content for the items selected in Finder.

-- 📋 Add, edit, and delete interface parameters, event handlers, and other values.
+- 📋 Create, update, and delete items, in a detailed property editor.
-- 💎 View and edit source code.
+- 💎 View and edit the source code of spec files, and parts of files.

 ## Viewer